 “It is the belief of the Board of County Commissioners that people who buy and build in Idaho County have the right to build the home that best suits them.
 If the roof caves in under the weight of the snow, they will know better next time….County government will not intercede on your behalf to make your neighbor live up to your standards.”

-*I’m definitely not encouraging anyone to build homes which are not up to code.
+*I’m not encouraging anyone to build homes not up to code.
 And check local inspection requirements carefully!

 Is Primitive Living Legal in Idaho?
 (Certificate of Occupation Requirements)

-In many parts of the USA – including parts of Idaho – you need to get a Certificate of Occupancy (CO) before you can legally live in your home.
+In many parts of the USA – including parts of Idaho – you must get a Certificate of Occupancy (CO) before legally living in your home.

 To get the CO, you must get inspections, including electrical and plumbing.
-While it is ultimately up to the local inspector, you may not get a CO if your home doesn’t have any electricity, running water, heating, etc. This effectively makes it illegal to live a primitive lifestyle in many areas.
+While it is ultimately up to the local inspector, you may not get a CO if your home lacks electricity, running water, heating, etc. This effectively makes it illegal to live a primitive lifestyle in many areas.

 The good news is that many counties in Idaho do not require a Certificate of Occupancy.
 For example, Idaho County and Boundary County do not require Certificates of Occupancies.
 You can legally live a primitive lifestyle in these areas.